MRLintern/Automation_Administration/CPP_Project_Clean-Up_Compilation/README.md

 The process of compiling the C++ files is yet to be achived.
 With this in mind, a script called `test.py` has been developed to create the `target` directory and sub-directories.
 That is, changing the names of the sub-directories.
 However, `main.py` is included.
+Once the C++ files have been compiled, function prototypes will be added to header files.